 September 7, 2007 at 10,789 miles

-After six months and 3,000-miles the verdict on the aftermarket JVC head unit (KD-NX5000) is near universal approval.
+After six months and 3,000-miles the verdict on the aftermarket JVC audio head unit (KD-NX5000) is near universal approval.
 The ability to enjoy Sirius satellite radio, hard disk music, Bluetooth/hands-free phone operation, DVD audio and videos, MP3s and detailed navigation guidance make the GT nearly as technically advanced as, say, an LS 600h.
 The single best items are the “tilt-able” face place that cuts glare and reflections, along with the bright, clear screen display.
-Sticking points remain too frequent Sirius signal dropout (especially in canyons or along the coast) and kludgy Bluetooth connections between the unit and a cell phone (you can always get it to work eventually, but it takes to much fumbling each time a new phone has to be paired)…
+Sticking points remain too frequent Sirius signal dropout (especially in canyons or along the coast) and kludgy Bluetooth connections between the unit and a cell phone (you can always get it to work eventually, but it takes too much fumbling each time a new phone has to be paired)…

 In August of 2007 my Ford GT got its first serious aftermarket upgrades (beyond the audio head unit I swapped out months earlier).
-The upgrades included more power, a short shifter and a transmission cooler.
+The upgrades included more power, a short-throw shifter and a transmission cooler.
 The car also attended the second annual Ford GT Owners Rally in Newport Beach, though it didn’t complete the event because a failing shock had it banging over bumps.
 I also noticed some rubbing between the rear clamshell and the body above the side scoops.
 The odometer crossed 10,500 miles this month.

 Ford GT Gets Serviced by Ford GT Guys